servomekanism/win-internals/pe-backdoor/notes.md

 ### PE anatomy
+The most descriptive picture was [this one][0].
+Don't get lost in the details, follow this post.

 0. `RVA`: Relative Virtual Address is an offset to some item/table within the file.
 When the windows loader maps the file into memory, it maps it to some base address.
 The `Base Address` corresponds to the `RVA` 0.
 Let's say that the loader